ediclei-castilho/dker-flutter/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.io/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Getting Started in Docker

+This repository will help you to run flutter completely without any installation on the host machine.

+run script test as below

+./test.sh <your_project_name>